In legal terms, “emotional distress” or “mental anguish”

 No one would voluntarily subject themselves or their family to it."

-Those who are responsible will be quick to assure us that “time heals
+Those who are responsible are often quick to assure us that “time

-all wounds.”
-But those who give lip service to this hollow condolence
+heals all wounds.”
+But those who give lip service to this hollow

-have ignored the injustice of the pain and isolation.
-They may have never
+condolence have ignored the loneliness of the pain and isolation.
+Only

-Only those who caused mental anguish say it is a minor thing of modest
+those who caused this type of mental anguish can say it is a minor thing

-what it is like to walk in the moccasins of another, would suggest that
+refuse to understand what it is like to walk in the moccasins of another

 Our lives are not cheap.
 Our health, our relationships, our family, and

-our freedom to choose our own path are the most valuable things in life.
+our freedom to choose our own path are the most valuable things we own.